nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Shows only the specified columns from the *current* table view.

-If your screen is too cluttered, you may use this command to show only the columns you need!
+[comment]: <> (If your screen is too cluttered, you may use this command to show only the columns you need!)

-Take note that:
+Note:

 1. You can only use `showonly` on existing columns in the current table view, and
 2. The `showonly` command does not modify the list of residents being displayed.

-Filtered residents *stay filtered*!
+[Filtered residents](#filtering-residents-by-field--filter) *stay filtered*.

 Format: `showonly LETTER [MORE_LETTERS]`

+* Valid inputs include `i n p e r g h m t` (case-insensitive), which correspond to the first letter of each field in the table.
+    * This *should not* be confused with the `n/` or `p/` prefixes used in `add` or `filter`.
+* Letters *must* be separated by a single whitespace.
+* The order of each letter does not matter.
+* Duplicate letters are ignored.
+* There needs to be at least one column shown in the table at all times.
+* You can always use `reset` to restore the full table view!

-Calling `filter /all g/M` (click [here](#filtering-residents-by-field--filter) to learn about `filter`) followed by `showonly n g h` will produce the following result:
+Calling `filter /all g/M` on a full table, followed by `showonly n g h` will produce the following result:

 ![showonly](images/ug-photos/showonly_command.png)

-As you can see,`showonly` displays only the specified columns and preserves the filter!
-This is one way you can use our commands in conjunction with one another.
+As you can see,`showonly` displays only the specified columns, and does not change the filtered list of residents.

 The following examples are to be performed one after the other: